 All-nude male dancers attract gay men and a few straight women to this naughty club.
 It’s the largest LGBT venue in the city, divided into a bar for drag shows and a large dance area (where the naked boys are).

 The Crew Club

-This sauna includes a full gym and tanning services in addition to a Finnish sauna and a large steam room.
+This elegant sauna includes a full gym in addition to a spacious lounge, Finnish sauna, and a large steam room.

 Washington Court Hotel